-- Certain private insurance with prior authorization (please contact DCCS for more info.)
+- Certain private insurance with prior authorization.
+(Please contact DCCS for more information.)

-With a commitment to serving as many Deaf and Hard-of-Hearing men, women and children, we look forward to expanding our services to more Bay Area counties at the request of their County Behavioral Health Services (CBHS).
+With a commitment to serving more Deaf and Hard-of-Hearing adults and children, we look forward to expanding our services to more Bay Area counties at the request of their County Behavioral Health Services (CBHS).

 We recognize that the Deaf and Hard-of-Hearing community is as diverse as the greater community-at-large.
-To this end, we welcome people from all backgrounds, races, cultures, genders and sexual orientations, and strive to provide cultural sensitive service to all clients.
+To this end, we welcome people from all backgrounds, races, cultures, abilities, genders and sexual orientations, and strive to provide cultural sensitive service to all clients.

 1500 Franklin St